 Step-by-step directions

-Using a spatula to remove the remaining rice and scatter onto your serving platter.
+- Assemble rice.
+Scatter remaining rice onto your serving platter.
 Top with the saffron rice.
 Place the crunchy potatoes around the rice or serve on a separate plate.
+Arrange the reserved candied carrots, candied orange peel, raisins, almond and pistachio slivers over the rice.

 Recipe tips and FAQs